m3rcer/m3rcer.github.io/_posts/redteaming/Bypass-Tamper-Protection/2024-03-28-Disable_Tamper_Protection_Bypass.md

 ## Remediation

-To remediate this vulnerability, avoid permitting TrustedInstaller privileges to alter and delete the `"HKLM\SYSTEM\CurrentControlSet\Services\WdFilter\Instances\WdFilter Instance\Altitude` registry key.
+To remediate this vulnerability, avoid permitting TrustedInstaller privileges to alter and delete the `HKLM\SYSTEM\CurrentControlSet\Services\WdFilter\Instances\WdFilter Instance\Altitude` registry key.
 A safer and a more favorable measure would be to protect all Defender registry keys subject to alteration using SYSTEM / TrustedInstaller privileges as patched in Windows 11 above BuildLabEx Version: 22621.1.amd64fre.ni_release.220506-1250 (Win11 22H2 22621.1105).

 ## Credits